Bilevel Optimization with a Lower-level Contraction: Optimal Sample Complexity without Warm-start: Convergence of

-We analyze the convergence of a stochastic version of the Krasnoselskii-Mann iteration for contractive operators used in \Cref{algo1} to solve both LL problem and LS.
-This analysis is similar to the one in \cite{grazzi2021convergence} Section~5.
+We analyse the convergence of a stochastic version of the Krasnoselskii-Mann iteration for contractive operators used in \Cref{algo1} to solve both LL and LS problems.
+A similar analysis is done in \cite[Section~5]{grazzi2021convergence}.